Block vs Stone vs Timber: Which Retaining Wall Works Best

 Kurt Manalastas • December 9, 2025

 After completing many outdoor structures across Texas for decades, it becomes evident that each option carries strengths that fit specific conditions.
-Some materials will last for generations while others are better suited for temporary or lightweight needs.
+Some materials will last for generations, while others are better suited for temporary or lightweight needs.
 If you want to save thousands in repairs and prevent failures that could have been avoided, it is best to understand these differences.

 Block Retaining Walls